auth0/docs/articles/architecture-scenarios/application/server-api/part-3.md

 ### Get an Access Token

-We will start by invoking the Auth0 `/oauth/token` API endpoint in order to get an access token.
+We will start by invoking the Auth0 `/oauth/token` API endpoint in order to get an Access Token.

 In order to do so we will need the following configuration values: